Vallur Thermal Power Station: Technology and operations

 The boiler systems at the plant consists of single- or two-pass type, with front/rear/side mill layout, which can have single/bi-drum arrangement with natural or controlled circulation.
 There is constant or sliding pressure operation, and hot or cold primary air systems.
 Steam turbine operates at a speeds of 3,000 rpm.
 The main steam is at 130–250 bar at 500–540 °C. Steam reheat is at 30–70 bar and 500–600 °C. The back pressure is between 20 and 300 mbar.

 The plant has six induced draft cooling towers (IDCTs), which have a capacity of 30000 m3/h with nine cells of 14 × 21 m each.
 The IDCTs use seawater, which is drawn from the intake channel of North Chennai Thermal Power Station, and fresh water requirement is met from a desalination plant.
 The plant has adopted closed cycle re-circulating type cooling water system for its operations.

 The coal conveyor system in the plant includes a 4.4 km-long pipe conveyor with a capacity of 4000 t/h, which is the world's largest pipe conveyor.

 The plant requires 13400 t of coal per day.
 Domestic coalfields supply 53 percent of the need, and the remainder through coal imports.

 Installed capacity

 Following is the unit-wise capacity of the 1500 MW plant.

 The share of Tamil Nadu would be 375 MW from each of the three units in the plant.

-Environmental Impact
+Environmental impact

-The Vallur Thermal Power Station is environmentally friendly & non-polluting plant.
+The Vallur Thermal Power Station is an environmentally friendly and non-polluting plant.